ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ![](../../../../static/images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-and-mtls-listener-1.png)
 ![](../../../../../images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-and-mtls-listener-1.png)

 As you can see, we'll add a second listener that accepts traffic on port `53029`.
-We'll also need to configure an SSL profile with trusted certificates to validate the client certificate and add a rule to route traffic to the API Management backend.
+We'll also need to configure an SSL profile with trusted certificates to validate the client certificate, and add a rule to route traffic to the API Management backend.

 Please note that in this scenario, we allow both TLS and mTLS traffic to the application gateway.
 This can be useful when you support multiple authentication methods.
-While some clients may support mTLS and use a client certificate for authentication, others may only support TLS and authenticate with a bearer token.
+While some clients may support mTLS and use a client certificate for authentication, others may only support TLS and authenticate with for example a bearer token.

 #### Prepare certificate chain